-If two Air Lockers are to be installed in the system, ARB recommends that the switches and solenoids be wired according to figure 22.
-For safety reasons, this configuration allows SOLENOID 2 to be actuated only if SOLENOID 1 is already on.

-Attach the "REAR AIR LOCKER" switch cover to SWITCH 1, and the "FRONT AIR LOCKER" switch cover to SWITCH 2.

-NOTE : Refer to figure 20. for the correct switch terminal identification and switch orientation.

-Configure SOLENOID 1 as the air line leading to the rear axle Air Locker, and SOLENOID 2 as the air line leading to the front axle Air Locker.
+recomm figure 2 ir Lockers are to be installed in the system, ARB nends that the switches and solenoids be wired according to 6.
+For safety reasons, this configuration allows SOLENOID actuated only if SOLENOID 1 is already on. the "REAR AIR LOCKER" switch cover to SWITCH 1, and ONT AIR LOCKER" switch cover to SWITCH 2.
+NOTE: Refer to figure 24. for the correct switch terminal identification and switch orientation. are SOLENOID 1 as the air line leading to the rear axle Air and SOLENOID 2 as the air line leading to the front axle Air

-6 Testing & Final Assembly

-6.1 Leak Testing

-With the vehicle parked and the engine off, turn the compressor on and wait until the air system is fully charged.

-NOTE : With the Air Locker(s) disengaged, the air source (i.e., compressor) should not have to recharge over time.
+Testing & Final Assembly 6.1 Leak Testing With the vehicle parked and the engine off, turn the compressor on and wait until the air system is fully charged.
+NOTE: With the Air Locker(s) disengaged, the air source (i.e., compressor) should not have to recharge over time.
 Intermittent recharging without Air Locker use usually indicates a leak at the solenoid fittings or at the compressor tank O-ring seal.
 Actuate the Air Locker(s).

-- The compressor should not come on again for a period of at least 15min.
-Air system recharging within that time period would indicate that a leak is present in the system. - NOTE : If an alternate air source (e.g., an air cylinder or a belt driven air pump) is used instead of a compressor, the air system will have to be leak tested with a pressure gauge and a shut-off valve in series before the solenoid input.
-(Fig.15.) - ☐ If a leak is found to be present, spray a soap and water mixture onto all air fittings in the system while the compressor is fully charged.
-Bubbles should appear at any leak points. - Check that leaky fittings have been adequately tightened. - Disassemble, clean threads, and reapply thread sealant if leaking persists.
+The compressor should not come on again for a period of at least 15min.
+Air system recharging within that time period would indicate that a leak is present in the system.
+NOTE: If an alternate air source (e.g., an air cylinder or a belt driven air pump) is used instead of a compressor, the air system will have to be leak tested with a pressure gauge and a shut-off valve in series before the solenoid input.
+(Fig.19.)
+If a leak is found to be present, spray a soap and water mixture onto all air fittings in the system while the compressor is fully charged.
+Bubbles should appear at any leak points.
+Check that leaky fittings have been adequately tightened.
+Disassemble, clean threads, and reapply thread sealant if leaking persists.
+Testing the Air Locker Actuation 6.2 To test that your air system, electrical system, and your Air Locker differential is functioning correctly: